CenturyLink/ExpertDHCP/README.md

-Expert DHCP is a frontend GUI and accompanying REST service that works in conjunction with ISC KEA DHCP (https://www.isc.org/kea/, https://gitlab.isc.org/isc-projects/kea).
+ExpertDHCP is a frontend GUI and accompanying REST service that works in conjunction with ISC Kea DHCP (https://www.isc.org/kea/, https://gitlab.isc.org/isc-projects/kea).

-The Expert DHCP REST service can be used to control many aspects of the KEA DHCP server.
-In addition, the Expert DHCP frontend GUI makes DHCP provisioning easy for administrators.
+The Expert DHCP REST service can be used to control many aspects of the Kea DHCP server.
+In addition, the ExpertDHCP frontend GUI makes DHCP provisioning easy for administrators.

-Expert DHCP facilitates DHCP administrators to control multiple KEA DHCP servers located in geographically different areas.
+ExpertDHCP facilitates DHCP administrators to control multiple Kea DHCP servers located in geographically different areas.

 <br />